Skip to content

 Pre-Mortal Existence: The concept of a pre-mortal life where spirits exist before birth is unique to Mormonism and not found in traditional Christian theology.

-The Nature of God: Mormonism’s view of God as an exalted man who progressed to godhood and the familial relationship between God, Jesus, and humans differs significantly from the Christian understanding of a single, eternal, and unchanging God.
+The Nature of God: Mormonism’s view of God as an exalted man who progressed to godhood and the familial relationship between God, Jesus, and humans differ significantly from the Christian understanding of a single, eternal, and unchanging God.

 Creation: While both religions acknowledge God’s role in creation, Mormonism’s distinction between the creation of the world from pre-existing matter and the creation of spirits by heavenly parents sets it apart from traditional Christian beliefs.